Chewy Caramel Apple Pie Cookies are like eating a miniature apple pie

 However, as my husband was traveling by ferry and train to reach his destination I needed to make something that could stand up to the ride and not get crushed along the way.
 These cookies are perfectly portable and a great way to celebrate the apple harvest season.

 My family and friends had a bit of a disagreement on the naming convention of this special cookie.
-My family and friends wanted to call these special cookies- "Benz cookies" as my vent holes look just like the Mercedes-Benz logo.
-I see their point and maybe I should start a marketing campaign with a HK Mercedes dealer...
-LOL
+My family and friends wanted to call these special cookies- “Benz cookies” as my vent holes look just like the Mercedes-Benz logo.
+I see their point and maybe I should start a marketing campaign with a HK Mercedes dealer… LOL What do you think?

 Oh how I miss going to the apple mills; getting fresh squeezed apple cider and donuts, going through the corn mazes with the kids and picking out a pumpkin or two to celebrate the harvest season.
 None of that exists here in Hong Kong but autumn is my favourite season living back at home.
+One of our favorite beverages in autumn is our Warmed Spiced Apple Cider.

 However, we have a lot going on in HK this week.
 I am sure many of you have heard from the news and papers about the “Occupy Central” event that is going on this week.
 I hope both sides can come up with a peaceful solution soon.
 Stay Safe Hong Kong!